We tend to trust what goes on in our brains. After all, if you can’t trust your own brain, what can you trust?

 Also known as the “Binocular Trick” for its stealthy skewing of your perspective, this distortion involves exaggerating or minimizing the meaning, importance, or likelihood of things.

 An athlete who is generally a good player but makes a mistake may magnify the importance of that mistake and believe that he is a terrible teammate, while an athlete who wins a coveted award in her sport may minimize the importance of the award and continue believing that she is only a mediocre player.

 8. Emotional Reasoning

 This may be one of the most surprising distortions to many readers, and it is also one of the most important to identify and address.
 The logic behind this distortion is not surprising to most people; rather, it is the realization that virtually all of us have bought into this distortion at one time or another.

 Emotional reasoning refers to the acceptance of one’s emotions as fact.
 It can be described as “I feel it, therefore it must be true.”
-Of course, we know this isn’t a reasonable belief, but it is a common one nonetheless.
+Just because we feel something doesn’t mean it is true; for example, we may become jealous and think our partner has feelings for someone else, but that doesn’t make it true.
+Of course, we know it isn’t reasonable to take our feelings as fact, but it is a common distortion nonetheless.

 9. Should Statements

 Another particularly damaging distortion is the tendency to make “should” statements.
 Should statements are statements that you make to yourself about what you “should” do, what you “ought” to do, or what you “must” do.
 They can also be applied to others, imposing a set of expectations that will likely not be met.